 Australian Market Extends Early Losses In Mid-market

-(RTTNews) - The Australian market is sharply extending its early losses in mid-market moves on Thursday, adding to the losses in the previous two sessions, following the mixed cues from Wall Street overnight.
-The benchmark S&P/ASX 200 is falling well below the 8,750 level, with weakness is financial, energy and technology stocks partially offset by gains in gold miner stocks.
+(RTTNews) - The Australian stock market is extending its early losses in mid-market trading on Monday, adding to the losses in the previous four sessions, following the mixed cues from Wall Street on Friday.
+The benchmark S&P/ASX 200 index is falling to near the 8,600.00 level, with weakness in financial stocks and mixed performance across most other sectors.

-Among major miners, BHP Group is edging up 0.1 percent and Fortescue is advancing more than 1 percent, while Rio Tinto is edging down 0.3 percent.
-Mineral Resources is flat.
+Among the major miners, BHP Group is losing almost 1 percent and Mineral Resources is declining more than 1 percent, while Rio Tinto and Fortescue are gaining almost 1 percent each.

-Oil stocks are mostly lower.
-Beach energy and Santos are losing more than 2 percent each, while Woodside Energy is declining almost 3 percent and Origin Energy is down almost 1 percent.
+Oil stocks are mostly higher.
+Woodside Energy, Santos and Beach energy are gaining almost 1 percent each, while Origin Energy is edging down 0.1 percent.

-In the tech space, Afterpay owner Block is losing almost 1 percent, Appen is down more than 2 percent, Zip is slipping almost 3 percent, Xero is tumbling more than 6 percent and WiseTech Global is declining more than 1 percent.
+Among tech stocks, Afterpay owner Block is losing almost 1 percent and Xero is declining more than 1 percent, while WiseTech Global is edging up 0.2 percent and Appen is surging almost 5 percent.
+Zip is flat.

-Among the big four banks, ANZ Banking is tumbling 5.5 percent, National Australia Bank is declining almost 2 percent and Westpac is down more than 2 percent, while Commonwealth Bank is gaining more than 1 percent.
+Gold miners are mostly higher.
+Northern Star Resources is gaining almost 1 percent, Resolute Mining is gaining 2.5 percent and Genesis Minerals is advancing more than 2 percent and Evolution Mining is edging up 0.2 percent, while Newmont is losing almost 2 percent.

-Among gold miners, Evolution Mining and Northern Star Resources are advancing almost 2 percent each, while Genesis Minerals is rising 1.5 percent, Resolute Mining is gaining almost 3 percent and Newmont is adding more than 3 percent.
+Among the big four banks, ANZ Banking, Westpac and National Australia Bank are edging down 0.1 to 0.5 percent each, while Commonwealth Bank is losing more than 1 percent.

-In economic news, the unemployment rate in Australia came in at a seasonally adjusted 4.3 percent in October, the Australian Bureau of Statistics said on Thursday.
-That was below expectations for 4.4 percent and down from 4.5 percent in September.
-The participation rate was unchanged at 67.0 percent.
+In other news, shares in Iperionx are tumbling almost 12 percent amid short selling after a damning report by Spruce Point Management, which challenges the company's valuation and commercial prospects.
+IperionX hit back highlighting fresh U.S. defence contracts and its growth outlook.

+Shares in TPG Telecom are in a trading halt as it is in the middle of a major capital management and liquidity reset after tumbling 30 percent last week on going ex-distribution for a massive $1.61 per share capital return.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!